 We encourage all members of the University community to report all crimes and other emergencies to Campus Safety in a timely manner.
-Campus Safety has a dispatch center that is available by phone at 909-621-8170 or 909-607-2000 or in person twenty-four hours a day at the Pendleton Business Building, 150 East Eighth Street, Claremont, CA 91711.
-Though there are many resources available, Campus Safety should be notified of any crime, whether or not an investigation continues, to assure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.
+Campus Safety has a dispatch center that is available by phone at 909-621-8170 or 909-607-2000 or in person twentyfour hours a day at the Administrative Campus Center (ACC), 101 S. Mills Ave., Claremont, CA 91711.
+Though there are many resources available, Campus Safety should be notified of any crime, whether an investigation continues, to assure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.
 All crimes can be called in to the Claremont Colleges Services Office of Campus Safety at (909) 607-2000 or (909) 621-8170.
 Callers who wish to remain confidential should share with the Dispatcher who answered the call that they wish to keep their name private.
 Campus Safety Dispatch will honor that request and not press the caller for their information.
-However, please note that the Cisco IP Phones often times still records a phone number that Dispatch may call back if additional information is necessary.
+However, please note that the Cisco IP Phones often still records a phone number that Dispatch may call back if additional information is necessary.
 Should a Campus Safety Incident Report result from the phone call, the caller information will be written as "Jane Doe" or "John Doe".